PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 Some ALSA drivers produce bad timestamps, so this is not enabled by default and will be disabled at runtime if it looks like the ALSA timestamps are bad.

+@PAR@ device-param  api.alsa.htimestamp.max-errors
+Specify the number of consecutive errors before htimestamp is disabled.
+Setting this to 0 makes htimestamp never get disabled.

 @PAR@ device-param  api.alsa.disable-tsched = false
 Disable timer-based scheduling, and use IRQ for scheduling instead.
 The "Pro Audio" profile will usually enable this setting, if it is expected it works on the hardware.